 We also respond to government green papers and select committee inquiries and publish quick-read policy briefings for members.
-Along with transcripts of key speeches to and by the Federation, reports and submissions can be found in Publications.
+These can be found in Publications, alongside transcripts of key speeches to and by the Federation.
 Some are public documents while other briefings are members-only.

-We consult our members through our UK and international councils, working groups, roundtables, online surveys and face to face meetings.
+We consult our members through our working groups, roundtables, online surveys, face to face meetings and our UK and international councils.

-Statistics showing the strength of the UK’s creative industries but also the challenges faced can be found in Statistics.
+Statistics showing the strengths and challenges of the UK’s creative industries but also the challenges faced can be found in Statistics.